plbt5/paper2018_archSIOp/src/docs/2021_archSIOp.md

 [^Answer]: \rotatebox{180}{Communicating the semantic monolith, although possible, results in a too narrow solution towards sIOP because this would require each agent to have an exactly equal perspective on reality.
 Although possible, this will rarely be the case.}

-## Determination of sIOP concerns ##
+## Re-establish semantic coherence ##

 Semantic interoperability is about at least two software agents, in their roles as DSP and DSC, that share a particular DoA and exchange data that represent a certain SoA in their shared reality.
 Subsequent to the exchange, the data will be processed by the receiving DSC.
-It stands to reason that understanding the data precedes their faithful use, which is supported by FAIR's state (a).
-However, we insist that comprehension in software is necessarily reduced to the reciprocity that exists between semantic meaning (data) and their pragmatic meaning (processing code) in the atomic semantic monolith.
-Moreover, the ASM has been established with the explicit purpose to guarantee the coherence between the data and their processing code [@Brandt2021a].
-By exchanging data, the represented semantic meaning are necessarily separated from the ASM they belong to.
+It stands to reason that understanding the data precedes their faithful use, which is supported by FAIR's machine-actionable stance.
+This also resonates with Maxim 3, relevancy of the communication; it addresses the objective of the DSC through its application to her pragmatic meaning.

+We assume the presence of domain models, one for each collaborating software agent, anchoring the semantics of the collaboration.
+Then, by exchanging data, the represented semantic meaning are necessarily separated from the DSP's ASM they belong to.
 (Why it is useless to exchange the complete semantic monolith in order to establish sIOP, is left as an exercises to the reader [^Answer].)
-The consequence on state (a) of exchanging the semantic meaning (data) only, therefore, is twofold: it loses its coherence with its original pragmatic meaning, and, the necessity emerges for establishing a new reciprocity with the pragmatic meaning that belongs to the DSC.
+Consequently, it loses its coherence with its original pragmatic meaning, and for the DSC, the necessity emerges for establishing a new reciprocity with the pragmatic meaning that belongs to the DSC.
 Unless it can be guaranteed that the new reciprocity emerges as coherent as it needs to be, it's impossible to establish sIOP without emergence of phantom semantics.
 We repeat our definition on semantic coherence from [Brandt21a]:

 \begin{mmdef}[Semantic coherence]\label{def:semantic-coherence}
 Semantic coherence builds on the consistency with which the [semantic and pragmatic meanings] (...) commit to the same distinctions in their shared reality, and only require each other's knowledge in executing their reciprocity.
 \end{mmdef}

-With this in mind, we reformulate state (a) as our third concern about sIOP:
+With this in mind, we reformulate the machine-actionable stance and combine it with Maxim 3 as our third concern about sIOP:

 * *concern 3*: subsequent to data exchange, the DSC must have the capability to re-establish semantic coherence between the external (DSP's) semantic meaning and its own internal pragmatic meaning, and assure that the reciprocity between DSP's data and DSC's processing code remains truthful to the state of affairs in reality.

->Note: Although they share the same semantic meaning, the resulting semantic monolith of the DSC must be allowed to differ from the DSP's semantic monolith.
+Although they share the same semantic meaning, the resulting semantic monolith of the DSC must be allowed to differ from the DSP's semantic monolith.
 For example, by exchanging a heartbeat both agents share the semantic meaning about the number of beats per second, however the pragmatic meaning can vary between an indication of health for an health-care application and an indication of performance potential in a sports application, with different pragmatic demands, e.g., resolution and accuracy.

 We discern the following subconcerns: